Igigog/anomaly-modding-book/.github/SUPPORT.md

 ## Where NOT to look for help?

 - Do not create Issues with “How to make a mod ...” questions.

-## Want to help the project?

-- Check out the file contributing.md.